samposm/git-guide/3-creating-repositories-and-committing.md

 git commit
 ```

-Now git will open your favorite editor, and you can write:
+Now git will open your favorite editor (if you configured it in Chapter 1), and
+you can write:

     Add new file: b.txt